-Indonesia has seen robust economic growth and rapid development progress over the past decades.
-Poverty has been halved, education is near universal and more people have better access to health care, clean water and justice than ever before.
-Indonesia’s economy is the largest in South East Asia, and the 14th largest in the world.
-With a per-capita GNI of US$ 3,840 in 2018, Indonesia is a Lower-Middle Income country, close to reaching the Upper-Middle Income threshold.
-Its economy grew by 5 per cent annually between 2014-2018.
+Indonesia has seen robust economic growth and rapid development over the past decades.
+Poverty has been halved, access to education has increased on all levels, and more people have better access to health care, clean water, and justice than ever before.
+Indonesia’s economy is the largest in Southeast Asia and the 16th largest globally, with what equates to 5 per cent annual growth between 2013-2019.
+In 2019, Indonesia had a per-capita Gross Domestic Product (GDP) of US$ 4,135.

 Indonesia officially became the 60th member of the United Nations on 28 September 1950.
-Since then, the United Nations has been working in partnership with the Government to enhance development, strengthen democracy and work towards ending extreme poverty by 2030.
-At the country level, the relationship between the UN and the Government has evolved from a traditional donor beneficiary relationship into a strategic partnership given Indonesia’s growing middle-income status.
-Under the leadership of the Resident Coordinator, the UN Country Team in Indonesia (23 Agencies, Funds and Programmes and Non Resident Agencies with 1,600 personnel) currently provide policy advice, technical support and knowledge sharing on a host of development priorities, outlined in the current UN 5-year Strategy in Indonesia, the UN Partnership for Development Framework (UNPDF) 2016–2020.
+Since then, the United Nations has been working in partnership with the Government to enhance development, strengthen democracy, and end extreme poverty by 2030.
+At the country level, the relationship between the UN and the Government has evolved from a traditional donor beneficiary relationship into a strategic partnership to accelerate Indonesia’s rapid transformation to a high-income economy.
+Under the leadership of the Resident Coordinator, the UN Country Team in Indonesia currently provides policy advice, technical support and knowledge sharing on a host of development priorities, outlined in the current UN 5-year Strategy in Indonesia, the UN Sustainable Development Cooperation Framework (UNSDCF) 2021–2025.

-28 September 1950: Indonesia joins the UN.
+28 September 1950: Indonesia joined the UN.
 Indonesia was admitted as the 60th Member State of the United Nations.
-The vote for admission, which was unanimous, took place five years after Indonesia’s Proclamation of Independence in 1945.
+The vote for admission, which was unanimous, took place five years after Indonesia’s Proclamation of Independence in 1945

-April 2020: The UN – Indonesia Partnership Framework (UNSDCF 2021-2025) was signed between GoI and the UN.
-The United Nations Sustainable Development Cooperation Framework (UNSDCF) has been positioned as the single most important UN country planning instrument, responding to national priorities and in support of the 2030 Agenda, with a more robust planning process from which UN Agency country programme documents are derived.
+April 2020: The Government of Indonesia and the UN signed the UN Sustainable Development Cooperation Framework (UNSDCF) 2021-2025.
+The UNSDCF has been positioned as the single most important UN country planning instrument, responding to national priorities and supporting the 2030 Agenda, with a more robust planning process from which UN Agency country programme documents are derived.

-October 2020: United Nations and Republic of Indonesia both turn 75.
-The Government of Indonesia and the United Nations System are committed to building a nation that is prosperous, democratic and just, where development benefits all people, and where the rights of future generations are protected.
+October 2020: United Nations and the Republic of Indonesia both turned 75.
+The Government of Indonesia and the United Nations System are committed to building a nation that is prosperous, democratic, and just, where development benefits all people, and where the rights of future generations are protected.